RocketSoftware/rocket-mvbasic/docs/usage/FAQ.md

 3. Manually remove the MV BASIC extension directory under user profile.
 For example, you may find MV BASIC extension version 1.6.0 in "C:\Users\user_name\.vscode\extensions\rocketsoftware.rocket-mvbasic-1.6.0".

 4. Restart VS Code and install the latest extension.

+**Q: Why isn’t the debugging functionality working?
+It was working well before.**

+**A:** This may be a result of the VS Code upgrade.
+In VS Code 1.79.x, the debugging functionality has some updates which impact our extension.
+If you encounter debugging issues, please try to downgrade VS Code to [version 1.78.2](https://code.visualstudio.com/updates/v1_78) (on which the debugging functionality should work well).
+Please refer [VS Code Compatibility](./Compatibility.md) for more details.

+**Q: How can I exclude specific files from the explorer view?**
+**A:** You can update the vscode settings file “.vscode/settings.json” to exclude files.
+For more details, please refer VS Code official online documentation.